mity/md4c/README.md

 If you need to validate that the input is, say, a well-formed UTF-8 document, you have to do it on your own.
 The easiest way how to do this is to simply validate the whole document before passing it to the MD4C parser.

+**Q: MD4C does not work with zero-terminated strings.
+Why?**

+**A:** There are two reasons: correctness and performance.

+Markdown documents can legally contain `U+0000` character (which in UTF-8 is encoded as a zero byte) and we need to be able dealing with such input to comply to the CommonMark specification.

+As for performance, for adding the zero terminator after every chunk of text before passing to the application callback, we'd have to copy every such string internally into a temporary buffer.
+This means we'd be essentially doing, bit by bit, an extra copy of the whole document's contents.

+To avoid such slowdown, whenever it's reasonably possible the parser passes the callback directly pointer pointing into the right place in the input document, together with length of the text the callback is expected to process.

 ## License